payroc/payroc-sdk-dotnet/reference.md

 <dl>
 <dd>

-Retrieve the status history for a specific dispute.
+Use this method to return the status history of a dispute.

+To view the status history of a dispute, you need its disputeId.
+If you don't have the disputeId, use our [List Disputes](https://docs.payroc.com/api/schema/reporting/settlement/list-disputes) method to search for the dispute.

+Our gateway returns a list that contains each status change, the date it was changed, and its updated status.
 </dd>
 </dl>
 </dd>